swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

     The runner will also automatically be unregistered from the repository.

 ### Set self-hosted GPU runner

-We also create a similar configuration file for the GPU runner, which is used exclusively during the `train-report-publish-and-deploy` step of the workflow to create a self-hosted GPU runner specifically for executing this step.
+We also create a similar configuration file for the GPU runner, which is used exclusively during the *train* and *report* steps of the workflow to create a self-hosted GPU runner specifically for executing this step.

 The runner will use the same custom Docker image that we pushed to the GitHub Container Registry.
 This image is identified by the label `GITHUB_RUNNER_LABEL`